 Trump Tightens Rules for Mail Voting

-President Trump issued an order to create lists of eligible voters.
-This order aims to limit mail voting.
-Many people and groups are planning to sue the order.
+President Trump issued an order to create lists of voters.
+This order restricts mail voting.
+Many groups plan to sue the new rules.

 Summarized from the sources above.
 Read the originals for the full story.